yaksha-lab/explorers_algal_blooms_capstone/README.md

+# Predicting the Extent of Harmful Algal Blooms Using Satellite Imagery and Machine Learning

 This repository is a capstone project for SIADS 699 as part of the Unversity of Michigan Master of Applied Data Science (MADS) program.

 **Objective:**